Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 For drivers loaded in RAM the process is a bit more convoluted and [the CALLB0_IX_IY routine](#427-callb0_ix_iy-404bh) must be used instead.
 See [the code for the example RAM driver](../source/drivers/ram-driver-example.asm) for a working example.

-If the driver does not handle BASIC extended statements, it must simply set the carry flag and return.
+If the driver does not handle BASIC extended statements, this routine must simply set the carry flag and return.

 #### 4.4.3.
 BASDEV (4116h)